samasthiti/samasthiti/_house-plans/jhanvi-ji.md

 ---
 **HOUSE PLAN DETAILS**

 The floor layout of 40 feet by 56 feet was designed as a residential building.
 The floor plan consists of the ground floor.
-The ground floors have Car parking, a Living area, Kitchen with a wash area, 2 Master bedrooms, Courtyard, Temple, and a Front garden.
+The ground floors have Car parking, a Living area, Kitchen with a wash area, 1 Master bedrooms, bedroom, Courtyard, Temple, and a Front garden.

 **Plot size -** 40 Feet by 56 Feet